Jimmydalecleveland/pokemon-vs/README.md

 ### But...but why?

 Just to show that even when a template/route is highly dynamic by nature, the HTML is still rendered on the server so there are no SEO crawling issues as long as you have links or a sitemap of all the routes you want crawled.

+I've even included a file of example `curl` output in the `ssr-curl-examples` folder.